Texas FHA Home Loan

 FHA loans are available for Texas residents or would be residents, looking to buy a house in the State.
 More often than not, FHA provides options for those who would otherwise not qualify for conventional mortgage loans.
 Not all banks and mortgage lenders offer FHA loans.
 A lender must have a Direct Endorsement and must go through a comprehensive HUD approval process to do so.
 Contrary to popular belief, FHA does not directly offer the loan.
 The Federal Housing Administration (FHA) insures the loans to improve housing standards and conditions.

-• 203b – The FHA 203b Fixed Rate Home Loan Program is the most common and widely used FHA purchase loan program.
-Standard FHA loan guidelines apply with a minimum down payment requirement of 3.5% of the Sales Price.
+The FHA 203b Fixed Rate Home Loan Program is the most common and widely used FHA purchase loan program in the market.
+The standard FHA loan guidelines apply with a minimum down payment requirement of 3.5% of the Sales Price.
 Gift funds are allowed to be used as a down payment by prospective homeowners.
 They can finance up to a maximum loan-to-value (LTV) of 96.50%.

-• 203k – The FHA 203k loan program is the type of loan where the property will require or call for repairs.
-This allows the home buyer to get the money to make necessary repairs included in the financed loan amount.
+The FHA 203k loan program is the type of loan where the property will require or need repairs or renovation.
+This allows the home buyer to get the money needed to make necessary repairs included in the total loan amount to be financed.
 The borrower typically borrows the sum for the Sales Price plus the estimated costs of repair.

-There are three (3) types of FHA 203k mortgage loans available: (1) Streamline Program, (2) Consultant Program, and (3) Homestyle Program.
 Each one of them has their distinct features, benefits, and guidelines.
-On Streamline, there is no minimum amount, but there is a maximum repair amount that can be added to the loan.
+On Streamline 203k, there is no minimum amount, but there is a maximum repair amount that can be added to the loan.
 For Consultant, no maximum repair amount can be added to the loan.
-The Homestyle Home Program is the conventional loan equivalent of the FHA 203k loan program.

 Eligible properties are one-to-four single family homes that have been completed for at least a year.
 You can buy a house that’s been torn down as long as the most of the existing foundation structures are still in place or good condition.
 Every property has to qualify as an FHA approved property under the FHA home loan requirements.